E-Day

 Painters were busy too at the Washington Monument, and Josiah and April saw taking shape on one of its sides his famous quote, 'Government is not reason, it is force; and force, like fire, is a dangerous servant and a fearsome master.'
 There were additions in smaller letters and different colors, to the effect that old George, like all the others, knew the truth but operated a government anyhow.

 The Vietnam Memorial was of course left unpainted, out of respect for those 58,000 victims of government folly, but one group was busy digging-in a new memorial stone nearby, already engraved with the words 'THEY DIED, SO THAT GOVERNMENT MIGHT LIVE.'
+Mortui sunt, ut viveret imperium was added by a graying scholar from GWU.

-Perhaps the most telling graffiti were sprayed around the statue of FD Roosevelt, in his half-concealed wheelchair.
+Perhaps the most telling graffiti were sprayed around the statue of F D Roosevelt, in his half-concealed wheelchair.
 In various ways, they expressed the accurate perception that this insanely ambitious cripple had crippled a whole economy for twelve years and caused the slaughter of four hundred thousand Americans, blighted the lives of a million families, deprived three generations of retired people of the living standards they would have enjoyed absent the grotesquely mis-named 'Social Security' system, and laid the foundations for a truly massive growth in government.

 These were all sobering truths, and many more would be added in the weeks following.
 But the prevailing atmosphere on E-Day was of gaiety and relief and joy and optimism, more than recrimination about the savagery of dead politicians.
 Not too many splashed in the Reflecting Pool, but there were speakers in the spot where MLK had spoken of his famous 'dream' so many years earlier, and April and Josiah listened there for a while and realized that at long last, that dream had been fulfilled before their very eyes.